IanMadd/md-headings/docs/HEADING_CONVERTER_README.md

 - `directory`: Path to the directory containing Markdown files (required)
 - `--proper-nouns`, `-p`: Path to text file containing proper nouns (optional)
+  - **Note**: If specified, the file must exist or the script will exit with an error
 - `--dry-run`, `-d`: Show what would be changed without modifying files (optional)

 ## Proper Nouns File Format